 What does this tell you?

-Paths analysis allows you to see what users are doing from your desired step; are your users bouncing from your site, or going somewhere that was not expected?
-This report can also help you understand if you need to define more events.
+Journeys allows you to see what users are doing from your desired step; are your users bouncing from your site, or going somewhere that was not expected?
+This chart can also help you understand if you need to define more events.

-Once you have used the Path report to discover what users are doing instead of your desired steps, and you have defined more granular events based on that path report, you will want to analyze your funnel again.
+Once you have used the journey chart to discover what users are doing instead of your desired steps, and you have defined more granular events based on that journey chart, you’ll want to analyze your funnel again.

 What does this tell you?

-This report can give you a more precise understanding of how users are making it through your desired activation steps, where there might be confusion, or any other indicators of lack of interest – ultimately impacting adoption and long term retention.
+This chart can give you a more precise understanding of how users are making it through your desired activation steps, where there might be confusion, or any other indicators of lack of interest – ultimately impacting adoption and long-term retention.

 Step 3: Interpret your results and take action